jjdblast/bigdata-pipeline_wiki/Home.md

 Note:  Sometimes the Zookeeper Service does not shutdown.
 You'll need to use `jps` and `kill` the process manually.

+## Help Me!
+Feel free to email help@fluxcapacitor.com for help.
+We love questions.

-## Disclaimer
+## Disclaimers
-The end-to-end hasn't been tested, yet.
+* A complete end-to-end hasn't been fully tested, yet.
-I'm putting this out so others can test and enhance.
+* I'm putting this out so others can test and enhance.